Left and Right: Alexandria circa, 1989

 Height and Weight: 2’9″ and 40 pounds

-Distinguishing Characteristics: Biracial; Alexandria is White/Asian, Black hair, Brown eyes, Alexandria has a bliss colored mark at the base of her spine, she spoke Korean and broke English at the time of her disappearance and is of Korean descent, she may use the nickname “Alex”
+Distinguishing Characteristics: Biracial Female; Alexandria is Asian and Caucasian, Black hair, Brown eyes, Alexandria has a bliss colored mark at the base of her spine, she spoke Korean and broke English at the time of her disappearance and is of Korean descent, she may use the nickname “Alex”